To My Fellow Conservatives: The Judiciary is NOT Worth It

 Dwight Eisenhower selected as Chief Justice one of the most conservative office holders in the Republican Party – California Governor Earl Warren.
 Known at the time as a strike-breaker and a firm supporter of limited government, Warren’s libertarian outlook was given an entirely different label as social issues and law enforcement matters crashed into the public realm in the 1960s.
 Ike’s own Vice President became one of Warren’s top political critics.
 Nixon replaced Earl Warren with Warren Burger, who became one of the five Republican appointees to the Court to side with the majority in Roe in 1973.
 The author of the dissent in that case was Byron White – the lone appointee of John F. Kennedy.
 Thirteen years later, Berger would change his own mind on the subject (yet another sign that ideological consistency on the Court doesn’t survive the passage of time).

 The intervening decades have seen similar acts of temporal confusion.
-Donald Trump spent his campaign praising the late Antonin Scalia – the justice who cast the fifth vote the declared burning the American flag as constitutionally protected speech.
+Donald Trump spent his campaign praising the late Antonin Scalia – the justice who cast the fifth vote that declared burning the American flag to be constitutionally protected speech.
 While Bush v.
 Gore has become a bete-noir for much of the left in America, it’s not remembered that half of the Democratic appointees to the Court agreed to invalidate the Florida recount on which Gore’s last gasp depended (although none agreed with the smaller majority that insisted there wasn’t enough time to conduct a more proper recount there).
 Five years later, conservatives were thrilled when President Bush appointed John Roberts as Chief Justice.
 He was considered a sure-fire conservative…who cast the fifth vote to declare that the Affordable Care Act was constitutional – over the objection of “moderate” Anthony Kennedy.

 What issues will drive conservatives in the 2020s and beyond?
 We really don’t know.
 As noted above, the right seems much more willing to regulate cyberspace today than even five (or two) years ago.
 Any attempt to nationalize Google will likely run into trouble from the very conservative court appointments that the right champions today.
 If the president attempts to exit trade deals without Congressional agreement (and largely in violation of the law), conservatives eager to rebuild Fortress America will find Bush and even Trump appointees in their way.

 In other words, past and present “betrayals” of conservatives came not merely from judges and justices changing their minds (although that does happen), but also from electorate redefining what “conservative” means.
 Thus we find Reagan appointees invalidating laws against marriage equality in California and allowing charges against Paul Manafort to go forward (to conviction) in Virginia, among other things.
-I am all but certain Trump appointees will disappoint future conservatives, in part because they will take position that would make present conservatives (myself included) blanche.
+I am all but certain Trump appointees will disappoint future conservatives, in part because they will take positions that would make present conservatives (myself included) blanche.

 The one exception to this may be the abortion issue.
 Indeed, nearly every conservative who still calls themselves a Republican cites it as the one reason they stay in the GOP.
 There is a problem with that, however.